Augustine-Tochukwu/Attrition-Dashboard/README.md

 # Attrition-Dashboard
-Using Tableau to analyze fictional sets from IBM; various factors that lead to employee attrition were uncovered
+Using Tableau to analyze fictional sets from IBM; various factors that lead to employee attrition were uncovered as shown on this Attrition Dashboard